jofas/blog/content/002-first-time-running/index.md

 It was a fair day with the sun hanging fat and bright in a lazy blue sky.
 A gentle breeze made the warm air quite pleasant on the skin.
-We started out running down a hill with a smooth and easy decline, allowing us to take in and stare in wonder at the most gorgeous view.
+We started out running down a hill with a smooth and easy decline, allowing us to take in the gorgeous view.
-The hill leads down to a calm and civilized plain stretching far and wide, full of fields of rapeseed and wheat.
+The hill leads down to a calm and civilized plain stretching far and wide, full of brown fields of rapeseed and wheat.
-Behind the plain, wild and wooded foothills rise abruptly, over which throne the taller mountains higher up, kings and queens with their crowns of snow.
+Behind the plain wild and wooded foothills rise abruptly, overshadowed by the taller mountains farther away, kings and queens with their crowns of snow.
-I was thoroughly enjoying myself and the beauty all around me.
-But not for long.
+I was thoroughly enjoying myself and the beauty all around me, but not for long.
 Once we reached the plain I was already starting to struggle, my condition deteriorating quicker than I had anticipated.
 I felt winded and my calves and feet were starting to act up, like they were about to start cramping.
 The weakest link was my stomach though.
 Not knowing the day was about to get a lot more strenuous, I had a tremendous and improper lunch.